 The maximum number of refueling points that can be adequately associated with the vacuum device, including meeting the A/L limits, shall be specified by the applicant and verified during certification testing.
 The test shall be conducted with all of the refueling points except one using the same fuel grade, and the refueling point on which the effectiveness is being tested using a different fuel grade.
 An engineering evaluation followed by certification testing shall demonstrate the system’s ability to meet the required A/L ratio and/or emission factor with a self-adjusting submersible turbine pump (STP).

-PHASE II PERFORMANCE STANDARDS AND SPECIFICATIONS APPLICABLE TO SYSTEMS UTILIZING A DESTRUCTIVE OR NON-DESTRUCTIVE PROCESSOR
+Phase II Performance Standards and Specifications Applicable to Systems Utilizing a Destructive or Non-Destructive Processor

 Tables 8-1 and 8-2 summarize the performance standards and specifications specifically applicable to Phase II vapor recovery systems utilizing a processor.
 These systems are also subject to all of the standards and specifications in Sections 3 and 4 and, the applicable provisions of Sections 5, 6, and 7.

-Table 8-1 Phase II Performance Standards and Specifications APPLICABLE TO ALL PHASE II SYSTEMS UTILIZING A DESTRUCTIVE PROCESSOR
+Table 8-1 Phase II Performance Standards and Specifications Applicable to All Phase II Systems Utilizing a Destructive Processor